littleredninja/history-of-the-dbc-chicago-shovel/README.md

 6. The Keeper of the Shovel must visit Starbucks twice in one day once a week.
 Via Simon, Salamanders 2014.
 7. The Keeper of the Shovel will maintain this repo.
 This includes adding your rule to the list, your Shovel-passing pic to the repo and your name to the Contributions section below.
 Via Jennie, Bobolinks 2014.
 8. The Keeper of the Shovel must change it's hiding location before the Monday of the following week (Any time during the weekend.
 Via Santi, Praying Mantises 2014
+9. Each time the Shovel is hidden, the Keeper of the Shovel must make up a riddle about the Shovel and its whereabouts.
+Via Gina, Wolves 2014.

 ##Dependencies